Mission Foods

 What are my expenses and overhead?

-Expenses include but are not limited to: stale and damaged product, promotions, fuel, computer, warehouse, vehicle maintenance, and insurance.
-The current owner estimates $415 per week or $21,575 per year in expenses/overhead (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
+Expenses include, but are not limited to: fuel, computer, warehouse, vehicle maintenance, and insurance.
+The current owner estimates $168 per week or $8,760 per year in expenses/overhead (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of insurance do I need?